Identifiable and interpretable nonparametric factor analysis: Numerical Experiments

 \subsubsection{Gaussian clusters with heteroscedasticity}

-We demonstrate a case where NIFTY clearly improves data visualization over the pretraining method.
+We demonstrate a case where NIFTY clearly improves data visualization over the pre-training method.
 The data are sampled from five Gaussian distributions with different means and variances.
 The Gaussian means are equally spaced along one axis in a 20-dimensional space, and the variances of each cluster increase from $1^2$ to $5^2$.

 From Figure \ref{fig: cluster_visualization}(a), we find that diffusion maps are not ideal for visualizing the cluster pattern in a 2D space.
-As shown in Figure \ref{fig: cluster_visualization}(b), t-SNE also does not have ideal performance in this case in only preserving the compact clusters and not capturing the heteroscedasticity.
-To obtain better visual results, change the pretraining method from diffusion maps to t-SNE.
-From panel (c) in Figure \ref{fig: cluster_visualization}, the latent locations in NIFTY not only display compact cluster patterns but also provide a visual guide about the variance within each cluster.
+As shown in Figure \ref{fig: cluster_visualization}(b), t-SNE also does not have ideal performance in this case, preserving only compact clusters and not capturing heteroskedasticity.
+To obtain better visual results, we change the pre-training method from diffusion maps to t-SNE.
+From panel (c) of Figure \ref{fig: cluster_visualization}, the latent locations in NIFTY not only display compact cluster patterns but also provide a visual guide of the variance within each cluster.
 Moreover, the contribution of the dimensions in the data to the low-dimensional representation can be tracked via the loading matrix and nonlinear mappings (panel d).